RRZE-HPC/DisCostiC-Sim/README.md

 </td>
 </tr>
 </table>
-Within each ccNUMA domain, runtime corrections are made by monitoring number of processes that are concurrently engaged in each computation and communication step.
+Within each ccNUMA domain, runtime corrections are made by monitoring the number of processes that are concurrently engaged in each computation and communication step.

 **SEND operation**:thought_balloon:
 The currently active process sends the operation object or array to the process listed as "operation.target," which is specific to the communication pattern simulation program.